sanagama/vscode-mssql/README.md

         },
         {
             // connection 2
-            // You are prompted for a password since it is missing "server": "mytestserver2.database.windows.net",
+            // You are prompted for a password when you choose this connection from the picklist "server": "mytestserver2.database.windows.net",
             "user": "sanagama"
         },